tux2603/recipes/recipes/breakfast/yeastWaffles.md

 - _note_: this recipe doubles well.
 We usually make a recipe and a half and have 0-2 leftovers.
 - _note_: extra batter can be stored covered in the fridge for up to 3 days.
 Cooled leftover waffles freeze well.
 Use the toaster to warm them back up straight from the freezer.
 - _note_: for the butter, you want to melt it then let it cool just enough to not kill your yeast - it should still be liquidy, but won't be as clear as freshly melted butter - this will take 5-10 minutes
+- _note_: makes about eight waffles in Ryan's waffle iron